stonebraker/lap/docs/v0.2/overview.md

 ## Resource Attestation (RA)

 An unsigned JSON document that serves as the bridge between a specific resource and its publisher.
 The Resource Attestation contains a content hash for integrity verification and points to a Namespace Attestation that establishes publisher authority.
-Its presence at the expected endpoint demonstrates ongoing publisher commitment to the content association, while its removal enables clean dissociation.
+Its presence at the expected endpoint demonstrates intent to distribute, while its removal enables clean dissociation.

 ```json
 {